bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- Partly Cloudy
+- Breezy and Overcast
-- 85% humidity
+- 84% humidity
-- 15 mph wind
+- 17 mph wind
-- 46% cloud cover
+- 100% cloud cover
 - 34 AQI 🟩
 - 0.53 inches of rain expected in the next 48 hours